The Girl Who Played with Fire: Reception

 The English version was published in January 2009 and immediately became a number 1 bestseller.
-It received generally positive reviews from most of the major UK newspapers.
-Many reviewers agreed with Joan Smith at The Sunday Times that this novel was “even more gripping and astonishing than the first”.

 Most of the reviewers concentrated mainly on the character of Lisbeth Salander, with Mark Lawson at the Guardian saying that "the huge pleasure of these books is Salander, a fascinating creation with a complete and complex psychology."

 Boyd Tonkin in The Independent said: "the spiky and sassy Lisbeth Salander – punkish wild child, traumatised survivor of the 'care' system, sexual adventurer and computer hacker of genius" was "the most original heroine to emerge in crime fiction for many years".
 Michiko Kakutani at The New York Times wrote that "Salander and Blomkvist, transcend their genre and insinuate themselves in the reader’s mind through their oddball individuality, their professional competence and, surprisingly, their emotional vulnerability."

 Cultural notes

 The character of Paolo Roberto is an actual person.
 He is a former boxer and television chef who has also dabbled in politics.
 He played himself in the 2009 film adaptation of the book.

 In the first part of the book, Salander is exploring Dimensions in Mathematics apparently written by L. C. Parnault and published by Harvard University Press in 1999.
 On February 9, 2009, Harvard University Press announced on their website that this book and the author are purely fictitious.

 The mysterious Karl Axel Bodin, in whose house Salander finds Zalachenko and Niedermann, is a historical name.
 Bodin was born in Karlstad and later moved to Sundsvall.
 He went to Norway to join the Waffen-SS; at the end of World War II, he was attached to the country's branch of the Gestapo.
 At the war's end, Bodin and another Swedish volunteer stole a car in an attempted escape to Sweden.
 The car's owner saw the theft, and soon a gunfight erupted in which the car owner and Bodin's friend were shot.
 Bodin left his friend behind and crossed the border.